Gold Awards 2019 Red Carpet Pictures: Deepika Singh, Shaheer Sheikh, Kaveri Priyam & Others DAZZLE

 Shaheer, Kaveri & Ritvik Pose Together

 Shaheer Sheikh, Kaveri Priyam, Ritvik Arora pose for pictures together on the red carpet.
-Shaheer looks handsome in an all-white suit.
+Ritvik looks handsome in an all-white suit.
 Kaveri stuns in a red gown with a thigh high slit.
-Ritvik makes for a dashin guy in a black and brown outfit.
+Shaheer makes for a dashing guy in a black and brown outfit.

 Deepika Makes A Red Hot Appearance